Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

             >__NOTE:__ Kernel version can be obtained from `cinstallman --show-default-image` command.

-         1. Stop the auto-discovery process and power on all nodes.
+         1. Stop the automatic discovery process.

             ```bash
             cm node discover disable
+            ```

+         1. Wait for all of the nodes to be ready.

+            ```bash
             cm power status -n '*'
+            ```

+            Do not proceed until this command lists all of the nodes.
+If there are any errors, then rerun the command.

+         1. Power on all nodes.

+            ```bash
             cm power on -n '*'
             ```

-            >__NOTE:__ Power on the nodes when 'cm power status -n '*'' lists all the nodes.
-If there are any errors rerun the command.

          1. Check the status of nodes.

             ```bash
             cm power status -n '*'
             ```

-            Example output (expected):
+            Expected output will resemble the following:

             ```text
             node1        : BOOTED